ywang037/Federated-Learning-PyTorch/REPRODUCE_FL_LOG.md

 * The runs using optimized learning rate will be marked as "0.01-o"
 * T Rnd means the total number of performed rounds

-##### Remarks
-1. For E=1, B=inf, after 1000 rounds, the test acc can still be improve much, the training loss can also be further reduced.
-It seems that either 1000 rounds is not enough or the learning rate needs optimized.
-2. An make-do approach under the limited computational power, is to **use the same, non-optimized lr, with a lower target (e.g., 91%) for benchmarking the speed up for ever set of parameter combinations against the FedSGD**.

 ##### CNN/IID
 Model |Method|Data  | Test acc   |T Rnd |Time      | Machine | Frac | E | B | Lr    | Optim | Status
 ------|------|------| --------   |----  |--------  |-------- | -----|---|---| ----- | ------| -----